theRealestAEP/open-geospy/README.md

 Do not commit DB dumps into git history.
 Use a Release asset instead.

+What this DB snapshot contains:
+- Postgres schema + data needed by the app (`captures`, scan/enrich/fill job tables, and related metadata).
+- `capture_embeddings` vectors used for image search (pgvector-backed nearest-neighbor lookup).
+- Capture metadata including coordinates, pano ids, headings, and file path references.

+What it does not contain:
+- Local image files under `./captures` (those are separate from the DB and are not bundled in the SQL dump).

 ```bash
 # 1) Create a compressed SQL snapshot (optionally upload to an existing/new release tag)
 ./scripts/export_pgvector_snapshot.sh --release-tag data-snapshot-v1